Analytic Conformal Blocks of $C_2$-cofinite Vertex Operator Algebras I: Propagation and Dual Fusion Products

-Crucial to the proofs and the applications of the above result about $\Mod(\Vbb)$ is the proof of \emph{sewing-factorization theorem} of conformal blocks, mainly in genera $0$ and $1$.
-For instance, the genus $0$ sewing-factorization theorem implies that the tensor functor of $\Mod(\Vbb)$ satisfies associativity and pentagon axioms, and (together with the braiding defined by the connections on bundles of conformal blocks) satisfies hexagon axioms \cite{Hua-tensor-4,NT-P1_conformal_blocks,Hua-rigidity-modularity}.
-Modular invariance \cite{Zhu-modular-invariance,DLM-modular-invariance,Hua-differential-genus-1} is essentially the sewing-factorization theorem in genus $1$, and is the key to proving the rigidity and modularity of $\Mod(\Vbb)$.
-The convergence of sewing conformal blocks (in genus $0$) is also vital in the above application to operator algebras and in the proof of the unitarity of $\Mod(\Vbb)$.
+Crucial to the proofs and the applications of the above result about $\Mod(\Vbb)$ is the proof of the \emph{sewing-factorization theorem} of conformal blocks, mainly in genera $0$ and $1$.
+For instance, the genus-$0$ sewing-factorization theorem implies that the tensor functor of $\Mod(\Vbb)$ satisfies associativity and pentagon axioms, and (together with the braiding defined by the connections on bundles of conformal blocks) satisfies hexagon axioms \cite{Hua-tensor-4,NT-P1_conformal_blocks,Hua-rigidity-modularity}.
+Modular invariance \cite{Zhu-modular-invariance,DLM-modular-invariance,Hua-differential-genus-1} is essentially the sewing-factorization theorem in genus-$1$, and is the key to proving the rigidity and modularity of $\Mod(\Vbb)$.

-Higher genus conformal blocks and their sewing-factorization theorem are also important in quantum symmetries.
-They are needed in the mathematical construction of full and boundary rational conformal field theories in all genera in the sense of Segal \cite{Segal-CFT1,Segal-CFT2}.
-Recently, it was shown that the genus $0$ conformal blocks for permutation-twisted modules of $\Vbb^{\otimes N}$ correspond to possibly higher genus conformal blocks of untwisted modules of $\Vbb$ by performing a (possibly disconnected) $N$-fold branched covering of the genus $0$ surface $\Pbb^1$ \cite{Gui-permutation}.
-The lesson of this result is that even if one is initially interested in genus $0$ conformal blocks ($\approx$ intertwining operators and their products), in the end higher genus conformal blocks cannot be avoided.